iamrahil/dotfiles/nvim/README.markdown

 # VIM config

-The vim config is made for working both in vim and neovim.
+The vim config is made for working in Neovim > 0.7

-Although neovim is targetted for primary support.

 ## Shortcuts
-Although reading through init.vim might be enough, some are listed for completeness
+Although reading through init.lua and lua/configs/keymaps.lua might be enough, some are listed for completeness

 Leader is \